sofia-taf/2023Area34DemersalsSouthLocalEffort/README.md

 # 2023DemersalsSouthLocalEffort
-Demersal South stocks not assessed or converged
+Demersal South stocks not assessed or converged, examined throughsraplus